hobbyquaker/hm2mqtt.js/README.md

 Because [hm2mqtt](https://github.com/owagner/hm2mqtt) isn't developed anymore and I don't really like Java I decided to re-implement this with Node.js

-It's kind of the same like the original hm2mqtt, but it supports XMLRPC (hm2mqtt only supports BINRPC), so it can be used with Homematic IP also.
+It's kind of the same like the original hm2mqtt, but it supports BINRPC and XMLRPC (hm2mqtt only supports BINRPC), so it can be used with Homematic IP also.
+Furthermore it supports Rega variables and programs.

 ### Installation